PLANT PROBLEMS

 In a world increasingly conscious of the chemicals we use in our daily lives, natural alternatives are gaining popularity for their effectiveness and eco-friendly benefits.
 When it comes to keeping pesky insects at bay, essential oils offer a powerful and pleasant-smelling solution.
 Whether you're looking to protect your skin or safeguard your yard, these natural insect repellents provide a safe, non-toxic way to enjoy the outdoors without the annoyance of bugs.
 In this article, we will explore how essential oils can be used to create effective insect repellents for you and your yard, ensuring a more enjoyable and harmonious outdoor experience.

-A bunch of green plants with purple flowers in the background.
+A bunch of flowers in the background.

 There is nothing more frustrating than dealing with bug bites and flies buzzing around your face while you're trying to relax in your yard.
 And commercial bug sprays are often filled with harsh chemicals and may not effectively keep pests at bay.
 In this series we'll talk about a variety of eco-friendly solutions that help keep bugs at bay without resorting to harsh chemicals.
 From the use of essential oils and homemade sprays, to plants that bugs will run (fly?) in terror from, we explore effective, safe, and sustainable ways to protect your yard and loved ones from unwanted pests.